can-baby-chicken-eat-rice

 Or allow frozen clumps to fully thaw at room temperature before breaking into smaller pieces safe for small crops to ingest.

-See also Can Chickens Eat Beetroot Leaves and Stalks?
+See also Can Chickens Eat Zucchini and Cucumbers?

 Proper cooling and storage is key to keeping pre-cooked rice wholesome for chicken chicks versus tempting foodborne illness from spoiled servings.